luke-gru/covet/README.md

 Coverage Collection:

 Run your test suite with coverage collection on.
-There are many ways to enable this, the easiest probably being to `require 'covet'` before any tests run (in a test helper file or similar), and run your suite with:
-`covet -c $CMD`, where $CMD is the command to run your test suite.
+To enable this, add `require 'covet'` before any tests run (in a test helper file or similar), and run your suite with: `covet -c $CMD`, where $CMD is the command to run your test suite.
 Example:

-    $ covet -c rake
+        $ covet -c "rake test"

 Covet should output a message before any other message: